 God as a psychological projection

 The most famous proponent of this view was the Austrian neurologist and founder of psychoanalysis, Sigmund Freud (1856-1939).
-In arguing against the existence of God, Freud theorized that one’s view of God springs from the view one has of one’s father.
+In arguing against the existence of God, Freud theorised that one’s view of God springs from the view one has of one’s father.
 When people grow up and find themselves thrust into the cruel, cold world, they look for a haven of security and protection from it.
 An adult can no longer look to parents for this protection, if he or she is to maintain dignity.
 Yet, Freud mused, we look for another ‘Someone’ to do this job for us and this leads to the idea of a ‘Higher Power’ or God.

 From this perspective, God is merely a creation of the human mind, a projection emanating from human need and desire rather than a distinct reality.
 For Freud, God is made in humanity’s own image, the ‘ultimate wish-fulfilment’, the end product of human desire for a loving father.